itsjustaplant/ATmega328P-blink/README.md

 **That means your programmer and chip cannot communicate with each other, so you better check your connections again**

+##How to build

+1- Go into /build folder

+2- Run 'cmake ..'

+3- Run 'make'

 ## Tips and Recommendations

 -Check your connections before you move on to the circuit